alexKleider/phInfo/README.md

 <sup>[6](#6screenfreeze)</sup>.
 If you think you might want to make any customizations, have a look through the initial comments in `networking.sh`; you may want to edit some of the files mentioned.
+The `networking.sh` script takes about 20 minutes to complete.

-        cd phInfo
+        cd phInfo  # or `cd ${PARENT_DIR}/${piInfoDIR}` if using config ./networking.sh
-        ./networking.sh
         # You'll have to wait for some utilities to be installed and
         # then for the reboot to take place before logging on again.
-        cd phInfo
+        cd phInfo  # see comment above if using config ./iptables.sh
-        ./iptables.sh

 The last command also ends with a reboot.
 Remember that after each